Local Discretionary Rate Relief (LDRR)

 The aim of the Local Discretionary Rate Relief (LDRR) scheme is to support potential inward investment and stimulate economic growth within Breckland.
 With the possibility of rate relief being granted if doing so is in the interest of the Council Tax payer, and is supportive of locally determined criteria that help to deliver on Breckland's growth objectives.

 The Council will consider the following matters when considering an application for business rates relief under this policy:

-How does the proposed business growth expansion benefit those living and working in the Breckland District and the local Breckland economy?
+- How does the proposed business relocation/expansion, and the granting of rate relief, benefit those living and working in Breckland?

 A highly skilled workforce is a foundation of a successful local economy.
 The applicant should demonstrate a commitment to upskilling its current and future workforce.

 - Is the business ratepayer eligible for any other mandatory or discretionary relief?

 LDRR is unlikely to be granted if the business ratepayer is entitled to other mandatory or discretionary relief.

 - Is the property a new entry on the Breckland business rates list (or will it be when completed)?